zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 The IRS-DV acts as a middleware between consumers and manufacturers.
 This section describes the environment of IRS-DV.
 Who are its users, and with which other systems does it interact with.

 ## Business context

 ![business context overview](./images/puml-svg/business-context.svg)

 ### Consumer

-The IRS API is being consumed by the dismantler dashboard and other parties which are part of the Catena-X network.
-They need to provide valid credentials issued by the Catena-X IAM.
-Additionally, they must provide a base global asset identifier to retrieve information for as well as configuration details for the view on that information.
+The consumer is end user who is searching and looking for a errors in all data chain of the Catena-X network.
+He need to get valid credentials issued by the Catena-X IAM.

 ### Catena-X network

-The IRS retrieves data from the Catena-X network (using the necessary infrastructure, see Technical Context), aggregates it and provides it back to the consumers.
+The IRS-DV retrieves data from the Catena-X network (using the necessary infrastructure, see Technical Context), aggregates it and provides it back to the consumers.
 This connection is mandatory.
-If the Catena-X services are unavailable, the IRS cannot perform any work.
+If the Catena-X services are unavailable, the IRS-DV cannot perform any work.

 ## Technical context